 It came as a huge shock when, all of a sudden, first one of my knees then the other became so sore that I could hardly walk, let alone enjoy more vigorous activities.
 The problem started out as aching kneecaps, then progressed to swelling, stiffness, soreness, strange clicking and general weirdness.
 I wondered if I would ever be able to walk comfortably again.

 Here’s what I learned and the formula that helped me.
 Parts or all of the below might be helpful for anyone suffering from (especially non-degenerative) soreness in various joints, or even RSI (repetitive strain injury, or carpal tunnel syndrome).

 A quick course of anti-inflammatory drugs can be helpful, but they can be very bad for your digestive tract and heart in the long term.
-Take non-steroidal anti-inflammatory drugs (NSAIDs) like Meloxicam, Vioxx, Celebrex, or Ibuprofen only to treat the initial inflammation.
+Take non-steroidal anti-inflammatory drugs (NSAIDs) like Meloxicam, Vioxx, Celebrex, or Ibuprofen only to treat the initial inflammation, and only with a meal.
 Ice packs at first and heat packs later are very helpful.
 Don't forget that the joints need plenty of good old-fashioned rest too.

 When sitting at a desk, keep your knees at a gentle angle with your feet in front of the chair.
 Don’t curl them underneath you.
 Sitting for most of the day is very unnatural, so exercise as you can and stretch (see below).